-Hey guys, welcome to my short series on Brand marketing!
-You know they say good writers borrow, great writers steal…Well, I wanted to take a moment to steal some Wikipedia content, so I can share it with you (actually it isn’t stealing; Wikipedia posts are, by default, available for use thanks to the Creative Commons Attribution-ShareAlike License).
+Welcome to my short series on brand marketing!
+They say good writers borrow, great writers steal…Well, I wanted to steal some Wikipedia content to share with you (actually it isn’t stealing; Wikipedia posts are, by default, available for use thanks to the Creative Commons Attribution-ShareAlike License).
 So without ado, here’s my annotated post on The Most Popular Types of Brand Names!
-As usual, my comments are in red…

 So when it comes to brands and branding, let’s start with the easiest name types: